AlbinDaleby/react-hook-form/README.md

 The things that are different from this repo to the original one:
 * Added minDate and maxDate for validation,
 * Set mode to 'all' and shouldUnregister to 'true' by default
+* Added new prop resetCount to formState that increments by one each time reset() is run

 ---
 To update this repo and install it in DS: